Yuanyuan517/Yuanyuan-Li/index.md

 **Compagnia di San Paolo – Politecnico Project** September 2016, Polytechnic University of Turin, Italy
 A scholarship based on the academic career performance, awarded 16 international students annually from either a Bachelor‘s or Master‘s program in Engineering or Architecture at the Polytechnic University of Turin

-## Academic Projects

-May 2017 – July 2017 **Impact of Class Imbalances on Classification Performance**
-Analyzed the performance of various sampling techniques on the data related to different degrees of imbalance.

-December 2016 – January 2017 **Web Application Development**
-Developed a website interacting with a remote database system for managing user feedback of purchasing items.

-October 2015 – January 2016 **Vehicle Routing Problem with Time Windows and Fixed Fleet Size**
-Extended the functionalities of open source VRP toolkit (jspirit) by considering fixed fleet size and trying to balance the workload among vehicles.

 ## Technical Skills